nik-mak/T2A2/README.md

 See R14

 ## R20 - Describe the way tasks are allocated and tracked in your project
 Task for this project are tracked using Trello.
+User stories were created at the start of development with more being added as the complexity of the app increased.

 https://trello.com/b/Bzz6qfvz/t2a2-marketplace-project